simpleHuy/E-learning/README.md

 ## Introduction

-The E-learning project aims to provide a comprehensive platform for online education.
-This platform allows users to access courses, participate in discussions, and track their learning progress.

-## Features

--   User authentication and authorization
--   Course management
--   Interactive lessons
--   Discussion forums
--   Progress tracking
+SkillBoost is an online course marketplace that connects learners with instructors and industry experts across various fields.
+The project aims to provide a modern, flexible, and effective learning experience, allowing users to easily access high-quality courses.

 ## Dependencies
 - Node.js